peteroupc/peteroupc.github.io/jump.md

 2. Find the _characteristic polynomial_ of `M`.
 This has to be done in the two-element field F<sub>2</sub>, so that each coefficient of the polynomial is either 0 or 1.

     For example, SymPy's `charpoly()` method alone is inadequate for this purpose, since it doesn't operate on the correct field.
 However, it's easy to adapt that method's output for the field F<sub>2</sub>: even coefficients become zeros and odd coefficients become ones.

+    Note that for a linear feedback shift register (LFSR) generator, the characteristic polynomial's coeffients are 1 for each of its "taps" (and "tap" 0), and 0 elsewhere.
+For example, an LFSR generator with taps 6 and 8 has the characteristic polynomial x<sup>8</sup> + x<sup>6</sup> + 1.
 3. Convert the characteristic polynomial to an integer (`CP`), so that its least significant bit is the 0-order coefficient, its next bit is the 1st-order coefficient, and so on.
 4. Calculate `powmodf2(2, N, CP)`, where `powmodf2` is a modular power function that calculates `2^N mod CP` in the field F<sub>2</sub>.
 Regular modular power functions, such as BigInteger's `modPow` method, won't work here.
 5. The result is a _jump polynomial_ for jumping the PRNG ahead N steps.